beatrichartz/csv/README.md

 You'll surely appreciate some [more info on `encode`](https://hexdocs.pm/csv/CSV.html#encode/2).

-## Polymorphic encoding
+#### Polymorphic encoding

-Make sure your data gets encoded the way you want - implement the `CSV.Encode` protocol for whatever strange you wish to encode:
+Make sure your data gets encoded the way you want - implement the `CSV.Encode` protocol for whatever you wish to encode:

 ````elixir
 defimpl CSV.Encode, for: MyData do